-Personal: Public: Operational: There are no requirements for personal information.
-There are no requirements for public information.
-Cross-cut shredding is required for documents.
+Personal: There are no requirements for personal information.
+Public: There are no requirements for public information.

+Operational: Cross-cut shredding is required for documents.
 Storage media should be appropriately sanitised/wiped or destroyed.

 Critical: There are no requirements for the destruction of Critical Data, though shredding is encouraged.
 If the data in question is also considered operational or confidential, the applicable policy statements would apply.

 Confidential: Confidential data must be destroyed in a manner that makes recovery of the information impossible.
+The following guidelines apply:

+Paper/documents: Cross cut shredding is required.

+Storage media (CD's, Physical destruction is required.

+DVD's):

-The following guidelines apply: Paper/documents: Cross cut shredding is required.
-Storage media (CD's, DVD's): Physical destruction is required.
-Hard Drives/ Systems/ Mobile Storage Media : Physical destruction is required.
-If physical destruction is not possible, the IT Manager must be notified.
+Hard Drives/ Physical destruction is required.
+If Systems/ Mobile physical destruction is not possible, the

+Storage Media: IT Manager must be notified.